snowdriftcoop/snowdrift/dev-tools/README.md

 They parse strings from the web.
 Unfortunately, neither work at the moment.

 ## Other Files
-The tagging script produces the following Git-ignored files:
+The tagging script produces the following Git-ignored files; see comments in the script for details:

-* linked-for-non-Cabal-tagging: A soft link to the non-Hackage, Git-hosted deps downloaded by Stack.
-This link is part of a plot to get Codex to tag those deps.
+* linked-for-non-Cabal-tagging

-* dummy.cabal: An empty file created to get Codex to crawl into linked-for-non-Cabal-tagging and tag away.
+* dummy.cabal